 This is when people typically start thinking about opening an IRA and with good reason.
 You're in your prime earning years, so you likely have the money to tackle this goal.
 At this stage of your life, it's generally a good idea to start saving as much as possible for retirement.

 If you do choose to max out every year, remember that if you fall short you can't make up contributions later.
-For example, 40-year-old Brian was not able to save anything in 2017.
-He got a big pay raise in 2018 and wants to make up lost ground.
-Unfortunately, the most he can save is still $5,500 for that year because of the contribution limits.
+For example, 40-year-old Brian was not able to save anything in 2018.
+He got a big pay raise in 2019 and wants to make up lost ground.
+Unfortunately, the most he can save is still $6,000 for 2019 because of the IRA contribution limits.

 Approaching Retirement (60 & Up)